 Being an editor, he/she should carry out their responsibilities with much dedication to improve the quality of the journal.
 It is advisable to oversee the journal policies time to time and assisting the publisher in maintaining the journal quality towards serving the scientific community.
 Editors to be followed:

 •To improve the ways of journal processes, the editor should actively seek the views of editorial board members, reviewers, authors.

 •Encourage research into peer review, technological advances and reassess journal processes in the light of new discoveries.

-•IJCEA welcomes their editor suggestions in providing appropriate resources, guidance from experts and training to perform the publisher role in a professional manner and improve the quality of the journal.
+•IJGET welcomes their editor suggestions in providing appropriate resources, guidance from experts and training to perform the publisher role in a professional manner and improve the quality of the journal.

 •Encourage initiatives designed to prevent research misconduct and educate researchers about publication ethics.

 •Encourages submission of quality articles to the journal by personally recruiting authors, assisting them with outreach, and ensuring the marketing plan is executed.

 •Ensures feedback provided to authors is constructive, fair, and timely.

 •Should determine whether a submitted manuscript is appropriate for the journal.